2019 New South Wales state election

 The 2019 New South Wales state election was held on Saturday 23 March 2019 to elect the 57th Parliament of New South Wales, including all 93 seats in the Legislative Assembly and 21 of the 42 seats in the Legislative Council.
 The election was conducted by the New South Wales Electoral Commission (NSWEC).

 The two-term incumbent Liberal/National Coalition Government led by Premier Gladys Berejiklian and Deputy Premier John Barilaro was re-elected to a third four-year term with a reduced majority in the Legislative Assembly, where government is formed.
 The main Opposition Labor Party under Michael Daley won an increased share of the vote in most districts, though the party was unable to successfully gain support in key marginal electorates.
 Minor parties the Greens and the Shooters, Fishers and Farmers Party, as well as several independent MPs, also contested the election.

-ABC election analyst Antony Green called the election for the Coalition at about 8:15pm, over two hours after the 6:00pm close of polling booths.
-However, it took a further two full days of official vote counting by the electoral commission before the ABC election computer was able to project that the Coalition had retained majority government.
-Ultimately, the Coalition won 48 seats (35 Liberal, 13 National), suffering a loss of four seats from the, providing the incumbent government with a slim three-seat majority.
+The Coalition won 48 seats (35 Liberal, 13 National), suffering a loss of four seats from the preceding election and providing the incumbent government with a slim three-seat majority.
 The Labor Party won 36 seats, an increase of two seats.
 Labor, and to a larger extent the Coalition, both suffered primary vote swings against them.
 Minor parties the Greens and the Shooters, Fishers and Farmers each won three seats, and they were joined on the crossbench by three independents.